-- Circumstances Requiring Certification: A University of California employee, former employee, or the near relative of an employee must submit a written and signed certification conforming to the requirements of Section III B. and C. with any quotation or proposal to the University. - 2.
+- 1. Circumstances Requiring Certification: A University of California employee, former employee, or the near relative of Any individual defined as having an employee-supplier relationship with UC must submitinclude a written and signed certification conforming to the stating they comply with the above requirements of Section III B. and C. with as part of any quotation or proposal to the University UC. - 2.
 Contents: The certification statement must: - a.
-Indicate the University department(s) and position(s) of the employee-Supplier.
-In addition, a former employee must state the date of his or her separation from the University. - b.
-Disclose the employee's, former employee's or employee's near-relative's financial interest in the proposal. - c.
-Specify the employee's and/or near relative's relationship to or financial interest in any business entity involved in making the quotation or proposal. - d.
+Indicate the University UC department(s) and position(s) of the UC employee-Supplier.
+In addition, a former employeeemployees must state the date of his or her separation from the University they left UC employment. - b.
+Disclose the employee's, former employee's, or employee's near-relative's financial interest in the proposal. - c.
+Specify the UC employee's and/or near relative's relationship to or financial interest in any business entity involved in making the quotation or proposal. - d.
 Indicate whether the employee has any responsibility for or will be involved in any manner in the departmental decision to accomplish or approve the transaction.
 In the case of a former employee, indicate whether the employee had any responsibility for or was involved in any manner in the departmental decision to accomplish or approve the transaction. - e.
-Certify that no University time, material, equipment, or facilities have been or will be used in connection with any resulting Purchase Order or contract. - Part 6: Procurement Card Program: This part of the Policy sets forth basic policies and requirements for the University Procurement Card Program. - A. Scope: This part of the Policy applies to all procurement related activities associated with the University procurement card program. - This part of the Policy does not apply to the Laboratory.
-A separate policy governs the procurement card program for the Laboratory.
+Certify that no University time, material, equipment, or facilities have been or will be used in connection with any resulting Purchase Order or contractprocurement transaction. - Part 6: Procurement Card Program: This part of the Policy sets forth basic policies and requirements for the University Procurement Card Program. - A. Scope: This part of the Policy Part Six applies to all procurement related activities associated with the University UC locations except LBNL.
+LBNL has a separate procurement card program.

+BFB-BUS-43 Purchases of Goods and Services; Supply Chain Management This part of the Policy does not apply to the Laboratory.
+A separate policy-governs the procurement card program for the Laboratory.